gabrielchuv/SE7/Portfolio/ProjectEvaluation.md

 target audience to further understand them and the problem at hand.
 We considered design heuristics and iterated on our design to move from low-fi to high-fi ones.
-The feedback we received was used to change the core idea of the site a few times, which was a little frustrating but ensured the site was sensible.
+The feedback we received was used to change the core idea of the site a few times, which was a little frustrating but ensured that the site was sensible.

-In terms of the real-world issue part of the brief, we defined the importance of complex global issue (food waste) and broke it down cogently to make it addressable, taking into consideration our location, access to users, and where our efforts would generate the most value (i.e. changing household’s behaviours).
+In terms of the real-world issue part of the brief, we defined the importance of a complex global issue (food waste) and broke it down cogently to make it addressable, taking into consideration our location, access to users, and where our efforts would generate the most value (i.e. changing household’s behaviours).

 The playful aspect of the site was a weak point and was mostly a second thought during design and development with the team focusing on the serious issue more than the serious play.
-Sally was added in on the final sprint which did add a bit of playfulness, e.g. interacting with her on the landing page incremented a money estimate.
+Sally was added on the final sprint which did add a bit of playfulness, e.g. interacting with her on the landing page incremented a money estimate.
 More of this type of interaction with the site could have been used (e.g. better ways of adding food than search and clicking).